A Idioms

 all to the good

-- for the best, for one's benefit
+- beneficial or positive for someone, for one's benefit

 all told